DIY Fabric Wrapped Monogram

 Your monogram is done!

-With anything rounded, make a circle in the felt and cut.
+13. Trace a circle on the felt and cut.

 IMG_7317